 The European Council in its Conclusions of 1-2 October 2020 stated that the EU will draw the lessons from the COVID-19 pandemic and address remaining fragmentation, barriers and weaknesses of the Single Market in facing emergency situations.
 In the Update of the Industrial Strategy Communication, the Commission announced an instrument to ensure the free movement of persons, goods and services, as well as greater transparency and coordination in times of crisis.
-The European Parliament welcomed the Commission's plan to present a Single Market Emergency Instrument and called on the Commission to develop it as a legally binding structural tool to ensure the free movement of the free movement of the consultation activities, Member States including national, regional and local authorities have expressed support for the proposal.
+The European Parliament welcomed the Commission's plan to present a Single Market Emergency Instrument and called on the Commission to develop it as a legally binding structural tool to ensure the free movement of persons, goods and services in case of future crises.
+In the framework of the consultation activities, Member States including national, regional and local authorities have expressed support for the proposal.